-Activity FY 2021 Enacted FY 2022 Request

-Water and Energy Management and Development \$806,000 \$836,000

-Facility Operations \$1,162,000 \$2,253,000

-Facility Maintenance and Rehabilitation \$1,375,000 \$1,011,000

-Request \$3,343,000 \$4,100,000

-Non-Federal \$0 \$0

-Prior Year Funds \$0 \$0

-Total Program \$3,343,000 \$4,100,000

-Prior Year Funds/Non-Federal (\$0) (\$0)

-Total Reclamation Allotment \$3,343,000 \$4,100,000
+Activity FY 2022 Annualized C.R.
+FY 2023 Request Water and Energy Management and Development \$677,000 \$839,000 Facility Operations \$1,562,000 \$4,338,000 Facility Maintenance and Rehabilitation \$1,104,000 \$1,016,000 Request \$3,343,000 \$6,193,000 Non-Federal \$0 \$0 Prior Year Funds \$1,053,662 \$0 Total Program \$4,396,662 \$6,193,000 Prior Year Funds/Non-Federal (\$1,053,662) \$0 Total Reclamation Allotment \$3,343,000 \$6,193,000

-WORKED PROPOSED FOR FY 2022:
+WORKED PROPOSED FOR FY 2023:

-Water and Energy Management and Development - This activity provides for assistance to the regional and area offices in the management and implementation of operations-related programs and associated activities.
+Water and Energy Management and Development - This activity provides assistance to the regional and area offices in the management and implementation of operations-related programs and associated activities.
 These activities are Reclamation-wide in scope and span all Reclamation programs.
 These activities include implementation of consistent and standard business practices; technical support; adequate and reliable information sharing within Reclamation on operations-related facilities and programs; developing and updating proposals and related performance measurement information for improved budget integration for Reclamation's program activities, including planning, construction, O&M, and environmental protection; and fulfilling agency goals.
-In addition to these activities, Reclamation will use funds to improve capability to develop title transfer agreements with non-Federal entities seeking transfer of title of projects, parts of projects and Reclamation facilities.
+Reclamation is required by Executive Order to conduct Sustainable Building Assessments of owned facilities to determine compliance with Federal Sustainable Building Guiding Principle metrics.
+In addition to these activities, Reclamation will use funds to improve capability to develop title transfer agreements with non-Federal entities seeking transfer of title of projects, parts of projects, and Reclamation facilities. \$839,000

 Facility Operations - This activity provides for the management of Reclamation-wide O&M-related programs and supports the regional and area offices' implementation of these programs.
-Operations and Program Management activities includes staff support to the Facilities O&M Team and Capital Asset and Resource Management Application (CARMA) Change Control Board/Steering Committee, and the
+Operations and Program Management activities include staff support to the Facilities O&M Team, Capital Asset and Resource Management Application (CARMA) Change Control Board, and the Reclamation Enterprise

-Reclamation Enterprise Asset Registry project.
-This activity also provides information, assistance, policies, directives, and guidance to the regions on O&M matters, the assessment of facility condition/reliability, and asset management practices to promote consistency on a Reclamation-wide basis.
-There is a need for consistency and standardization in how Reclamation maintains the structural integrity and operational reliability of area and regional offices' infrastructure and facilities.
-This activity will assist offices in Reclamation to increase awareness of the kinds of business practices that are necessary to be fiscally responsible and accountable to the public.
-This activity also provides for implementation and compliance with DOI and Federal sustainability and Environmental Management Systems requirements to use resources wisely and reduce costs.
+Asset Registry project.
+This activity also provides information, assistance, policies, directives, and guidance to the regions on O&M, the assessment of facility condition/reliability, and asset management practices to promote consistency on a Reclamation-wide basis.
+This includes energy and water management and conservation for Federal buildings and facilities to meet Federal sustainability requirements and goals in statute and executive orders.
+There is a need for consistency and standardization in maintaining the structural integrity and operational reliability of area and regional offices' infrastructure and facilities.
+This will assist offices in Reclamation by increasing awareness of business practices necessary to be fiscally responsible and accountable to the public.